nadanazeer11/apartment-listing/README.md

 - View all apartments
 - View apartment details
 - Add a new apartment
+- Search for apartment by name , unit number or project
 - Responsive design for mobile and desktop
 ---